as-abhinav/uibootcamp7/README.md

 Creating Redux Reducers
 -----------------------

-Reducers are the only one responsible for updating your application state.
+Reducers are responsible for updating your application state.
 Each reducer handles a specific part of the application state.
+In this case `handles` key in the application state.

-In this case handles.
 This is the initial application state:
 ```js
 {
     handles: []